 Maths at Manor Farm

-The Maths skills that are taught are progressive throughout the children’s time at Manor Farm; as year after year the basic skills are built on and developed through consolidation, reinforcement, extension and challenge, e.g. securing times table knowledge to multiplying using decimals.
+The Maths skills that are taught are progressive throughout the children’s time at Manor Farm; as year after year the basic skills are built upon and developed through consolidation, reinforcement, extension and challenge, with the aim to include reasoning and problem solving approaches in order for children to think about the Maths problems in different ways.

-– Planning is differentiated four ways to deliver more personalised learning to pupils.
+- Planning is differentiated four or five ways to deliver more personalised learning to pupils.

-– Investigations, where children work more independently to further their understanding.
+- Investigations where children must work independently to further their understanding.

-We hold a Maths Day each year to encourage our pupils to experience Maths in a variety of different ways e.g. through murder mysteries, Maths relays and independent investigations.
-We also invite in visitors to enrich the children experience of maths.
-Last year we were visited by Andrew Jeffery, a mathemagician, visit our school to wow the children with his mathematical magic!
+- We hold a Maths Day each year to encourage our pupils to experience Maths in a variety of different ways e.g. through murder mysteries, Maths relays and independent investigations.
+We have also invited visitors to enrich the children’s experience of maths.
+In the summer of 2018, we were visited by The Problem Solving Company, who provided opportunities for the pupils to explore and solve mathematical problems as a team.
+The children had such a lot of fun!